Shynaku/scanlating-gimp/README.md

 ### Add Text Halo to Halo Layer
 Adds a halo to the currently-selected layer using the current background color.
 It will search for a layer named "halo" (case sensitive), and it will create one in the third position from the bottom if one does not exist.
 (Warning: if it makes a new layer that ends up being above the selected layer, it will throw an error.
 I'm too lazy right now to add error handling for it.)

+## Other Resources
+### Resynthesizer
+Suite for "texture transfer".
+Incredibly useful for removing text on difficult background.
+You'll probably still need to do some cleanup, but having the machine do 90% of your work is a no brainer: https://github.com/bootchk/resynthesizer